 All the geochemical equipment and analyses, with the exception of the depressurisation experiments themselves, take place in a self-contained, transportable 20-foot laboratory container.
 This laboratory is fully fitted with lights, air conditioning, sink, uninterruptible power supplies, ethernet network, and file server.

-- Gas Analysis: Agilent MicroGC 3000 with molecular sieve and PLOT U columns and thermal conductivity detectors.
-Oxygen, nitrogen, methane, ethane, propane, butane, isobutane, and carbon dioxide analyzed.
+GAS ANALYSIS Inficon MicroGC Fusion with molecular sieve and PLOT U columns and thermal conductivity detectors.
+Oxygen, nitrogen, methane, ethane, propane, butane, isobutane, pentane, isopentane, hexane, and carbon dioxide analysed.